2019-ncovgroup/2019-nCoVdata/docs/index.rst

 Argonne Data Repository
 ============================================

-This repository is for sharing data used and/or produced by the project.
+This repository is for sharing data and models used and/or produced by the project.
 Files are `located on the ALCF Petrel data store <https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2F>`_, from where they can be retrieved via Globus (follow `this link <https://app.globus.org/groups/ebcae90a-60c9-11ea-a443-0a990c2810ad/about>`_ to request access permissions).
 Other files are `located on Argonne Box <https://anl.app.box.com/folder/105432421864>`_, but require Argonne credentials.
 There is also a read only copy of the Box data in ALCF Petrel data store, under the ``/BoxMirror/`` `directory <https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2FBoxMirror%2F>`_, which is also replicated to ``/theta_projects/CVD_Research/BoxMirror`` on Theta.
 These mirrors update approximately every hour from the data in Box.

 When using `Globus <https://app.globus.org>`_, these endpoint names may be useful: